Work permits for employees in Hong Kong: A complete guide for employers [2024]

 Who needs a work permit in Hong Kong?

 Foreign nationals who aren’t citizens or permanent residents of Hong Kong and are planning to work there need a work permit or employment visa.
-Exceptions apply to citizens of certain jurisdictions such as mainland China, Taiwan, Afghanistan, Nepal, and Vietnam, who have different arrangements under Hong Kong law.
-Moreover, graduates from a recognized Hong Kong university can leverage the Immigration Arrangements for Non-local Graduates (IANG) to work in Hong Kong.
+Exceptions apply to citizens of certain jurisdictions, such as mainland China, Afghanistan, Cuba, and South Korea, who have different arrangements under Hong Kong law.
+Moreover, graduates from a recognized Hong Kong university can leverage the Immigration Arrangements for Non-Local Graduates (IANG) to work in Hong Kong.
 Unique categories also exist for entrepreneurs under the Entrepreneur visa and highly skilled professionals under the Quality Migrant Admission Scheme.
 However, these niche cases are less common.

 How long does it take to get a work permit in Hong Kong?

-The processing time for a work permit in Hong Kong can vary but typically, it takes about four to eight weeks from the date of submission of all required documents.
+The processing time for a work permit in Hong Kong can vary, but typically, it takes about four weeks from the date of submission of all required documents.
 It's worth noting that this timeline might fluctuate depending on factors like the applicant's background, the accuracy of the submitted information, and the responsiveness of the Hong Kong Immigration Department.

 Types of work visas in Hong Kong